watermarkhu/matlabdomain/README.rst

    only one MATLAB path can be specified, but all subfolders in that tree will be searched.

-``matlab_src_encoding``
-   The encoding of the MATLAB files.
-By default, the files will be read as utf-8 and parsing errors will be replaced using ? chars.

 ``matlab_keep_package_prefix``
    Determines if the MATLAB package prefix ``+`` is displayed in the generated documentation.
 Default is true.
 When false, packages are